 Through discussion group activity and events, they take knowledge created by the DairyNZ research and development teams out to farmers as well as facilitating the sharing of farmer know-how.

-Also the extension team provide a strong network to the dairy farming community which connects DairyNZ with farmers and helps to ensure that DairyNZ activity is aligned with farmer need.
+The regional teams also provide a strong network to the dairy farming community which connects DairyNZ with farmers and helps to ensure that DairyNZ activity is aligned with farmer need.

-Around 2,000 discussion groups occur each year and these often involve a range of local and national expertise.
+Around 1,700 discussion groups occur each year and these often involve a range of local and national expertise.
 These are all about providing insights into new ways of doing things, sharing farmer knowledge and giving farmers the inspiration and confidence to implement new practices.

-To find out more about discussion groups, click here.
+To find out more about discussion groups click here.